exasol/pytest-plugins/pytest-backend/doc/changes/unreleased.md

 ## Features

-* Made datatabase_name fixtures different for ITDED and SaaS.
+* Made datatabase_name fixtures different for ITDE and SaaS.